 - Part 1: Selection of Healthcare Agent(s)

-This section assigns a person(s) to assist the medical team to make healthcare
+This section assigns a person(s) to assist the medical team in making healthcare

-When selected, your agent is able to consult with your doctor, view medical
+When selected, your agent can consult with your doctor, view medical records,

 according to your known wishes; however, the advance directive

-does not authorize your agent to conduct financial business on your behalf.
+does not afford your agent the ability to conduct financial business on your behalf.

 This section provides instructions for your future medical treatment when